Manufacturing Production Technicians

 Manufacturing production technicians also help install equipment and machinery.
 As manufacturing companies improve their operations by investing in new equipment, they rely on technicians to properly situate and install the machinery.
 They also set up and test the operations of safety equipment.

-Routine inspections and tests are part of manufacturing production technicians job.
+Routine inspections and tests are part of a manufacturing production technicians job.
 They regularly test equipment and machinery to make sure its operating correctly and make adjustments as needed, using calipers, micrometers, height gauges, and other tools.
 This scheduled maintenance work is important for preventing equipment malfunctions and breakdowns, which can cause production delays and financial losses for manufacturing companies.
 They keep detailed records on the equipment operations.
 They often follow blueprints and engineering specifications to set up and maintain equipment.

 Manufacturing production technicians may have to make adjustments to the operational settings of manufacturing machinery.
 They work with the machines regular operator to test it.
 When maintaining electronically controlled machinery, technicians may work closely with electronic repairers or electricians who maintain the machines electronic parts.